 - Visual experience: Unlike its metal counterparts, glass teapots allow you to watch the brewing process, so you can know when your tea is ready without lifting the lid.
 You can see beautiful colors gradually changing in front of your eyes, and choose the strength of your tea.
 You can see easily how much tea is left in the teapot.
 Glass is the material of choice when you’re brewing brightly colored blooming teas.

-Glass teaware doesn’t work with induction type stoves.
+- Glass teaware doesn’t work with induction stoves.

 Cleaning and Care